 - 1. This document provides a customisable template to assist schools in producing a written health and safety policy. - 2.
-The model policy is based upon Hertfordshire County Council's criteria for schools where it is the employer, it's for the Governing Body / Trust of Foundation, VA and Academy1 schools to determine whether to adopt such arrangements. - 3.
+The model policy is based upon Hertfordshire County Council's criteria for schools where it is the employer, it's for the Governing Body / Board of Trustees of Foundation, VA and Academy schools to determine whether to adopt such arrangements. - 3.
 Schools should ensure the policy is customised to fit their individual circumstances.
 Some areas requiring customisation are highlighted in red, in order to help to meet the requirements of different schools some alternative wording is suggested and such alternatives are separated by / within square brackets [].
-Further customisation will be required for those schools where the Local Authority (LA) is not the employer.
+Significant customisation will be required for those schools where the Local Authority (LA) is not the employer (VA, Foundation, Academy etc.).